Xi, Putin Look To Challenge World Order At Regional Summit - UrduPoint

 "I think what you're hearing from China, from India, is reflective of concerns around the world about the effects of Russia's aggression on Ukraine," US Secretary of State Antony Blinken said in Washington.

-"I think it increases the pressure on Russia to end the aggression."
-But Putin later said Russia was in no rush to finish the military action.
+"I think it increases the pressure on Russia to end the aggression." - Putin in 'no hurry' on Ukraine - But Putin later said Russia was in no rush to finish the military action.

 "Our offensive operations in Donbas itself do not stop.
 They are going at a slow pace... the Russian army is occupying newer and newer territories," Putin told a press conference at the end of the summit.